Pursharthzutshi/employee-managment-dashboard-client/README.md

 # Show All Employees Component-:

 In this component details of all employees are shown in the boxes .
 In this I have also added search filter to filter out employees.
 Here a button is also added where the admin can set any employee as employee of the month .

+Here the admin can also delete employee account

 # Home Component -: